bodil/purescript-typelevel/README.md

 Most of these constraints are fully relational, so that (even though a `Sub` constraint exists) you could make `c` the result of subtracting `b` from `a` by saying `∀ a b c.
 (Add c b a) ⇒ a → b → c`.

 Note that while most of the arithmetic operations are reasonably performant, division (`DivMod` and friends) is not: division with a three digit divisor takes more than five minutes to type check on my machine.

-## Sized Vectors

-The sized vector datatype `(Nat s) ⇒ Vec s a` is implemented as a newtype wrapper around an `Array`, but has a known size at the type level.
-Thus, the type checker is able to catch things like index out of bounds errors instead of forcing you to deal with `Maybe` values.
-Of course, this comes with its own set of limitations: operations where the size of a resulting vector can't be determined from the input types are impossible, including classics like `bind` and `filter`.
-However, you do at least have `Functor`, `Applicative` and `Foldable` implementations available, in addition to the full set of equivalents to `Array` operations allowed by `Vec`'s constraints.

-You can construct `Vec`s in only two ways: through consing `1 +> 2 +> 3 +> empty` or through factory functions `singleton 1` and `replicate d5 "this string repeated 5 times"`.
-Note the `d5` in the last example: `Vec` operations always take type level numbers where `Array` operations would take integer values.

 ## LICENCE